Chia-Network/chialisp-web/docs/common_functions.md

 When running main.clvm with `run`, make sure to use the `-i` option to specify in which directories to look for files.

 Also note that the include files are a special format.
-All functions and constants defined go in a set of parentheses.
+Everything that is defined goes into a single set of parentheses like in condition_codes.clvm above.
+You can then use any of those constants/functions when writing your program, without having to import each one individually.
+The compiler will only include things that you use, so don't worry about including a large library file when attempting to optimize the size of your program.

 ## sha256tree1